adarshanil877/eeg-dissertation/README.md

 ## Current Results

-Initial LOSO experiments achieved AUC-ROC values around 0.60.
+The first LOOCV tests resulted in an AUC-ROC of about 0.60.

-SHAP-based feature selection reduced the number of input features while maintaining comparable performance, improving model interpretability and reducing feature complexity.
+The use of SHAP feature selection resulted in a decrease of input variables while achieving similar performance.

 ---